websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/developer-guide/style-book-token-definitions.md

 }
 ```

 Define a `label` and a `name` for each of your token categories.
-The `label` value is interpeted as a language key and displayed as the option in the drop-down menu for your category. <!-- Add link to article explaining localization when it is available. -->
+The `label` value is interpreted as a language key and displayed as the option in the drop-down menu for your category. <!-- Add link to article explaining localization when it is available. -->

 ### Token Sets

 Each category is further organized into token sets.
 Token sets correspond to the collapsible groups of options that appear when you are editing a Style Book.

-For example, using the default Classic theme, the *Button Primary* token set (within the *Buttons* category) includes all of the tokens for the options for standard button colors:
+For example, using the default Classic theme, the *Button Primary* token set (within the *Buttons* category) includes all tokens for standard button color options:

 ![The Button Primary token set includes all of the customizable colors for the main buttons in the Classic theme.](./style-book-token-definitions/images/02.png)

-Define each token set within the `frontendTokenSets` field within each of your defined categories:
+Define each token set inside a category's `frontendTokenSets` field:

 ```json
 {